Hydrotelluride

 A hydrotelluride or tellanide is an ion or a chemical compound containing the [HTe]^{−} anion which has a hydrogen atom connected to a tellurium atom.
 HTe is a pseudohalogen.
 Organic compounds containing the -TeH group are called tellurols.
-"Tellanide" is the IUPAC name from the Red Book, but hydrogen(tellanide)(1−) is also listed.
-"Tellanido" as a ligand is not named, however ditellanido is used for HTeTe^{−}.
+"Tellanide" is the proper name according to the International Union of Pure and Applied Chemistry's Red Book, but hydrogen(tellanide)(1−) is also listed.
+"Tellanido" as a ligand is not named in the Red Book itself, but "tellanido" and "hydrogentellurido" are listed in the contemporaneous Principles of Chemical Nomenclature:A Guide to IUPAC Recommendations.
+For the group -HTe or radical HTe^{•} the term tellanyl is used.

 Hydrotellurides are usually unstable at room temperature.